codeinthehole/til/README.md

 Simple static site of TIL posts.

+## Design

+The point of this project is to make it super easy to create TIL posts that get published to a public site.

+### Scripts

+To that end, this repo provides two Bash scripts for writing a TIL post and creating images to include.

+### Publication

+The TIL posts are built into a static HTML site using [Hugo](https://gohugo.io/) and are published via Github pages.

+### Hugo theme

+The theme for the site is a customised version of [Etch](https://themes.gohugo.io/etch/).

+### Code structure

+The repo is structured to keep the TIL content separate from Hugo - all Hugo-related content is in `/hugosite`.

 ## Installation

 Checkout the repo and create shell aliases for the two helper scripts: